wp-plugins/simple-share-buttons-adder/readme.txt

 The Simple Share Buttons Adder does exactly what it says on the tin – adds share buttons to all of your posts and pages, simply.

 This plugin has a dedicated website!
-Check out <a href="http://www.simplesharebuttons.com" target="_blank">www.simplesharebuttons.com</a>
+Check out <a href="http://www.simplesharebuttons.com" target="_blank" rel="nofollow">www.simplesharebuttons.com</a>

 No hotlinking to another website to slow downloading or for tracking use, it's simple, as promised.